hnm27/TinderForMovies/README.md

 the eye button means "Add to Unwatched" the button with thecut sign - "Dislike"

+To share a movie trailer, you can click on the Facebook/Twitter button on the home page.
+The home page also has a search bar to search movie trailers from all over the world.

 Tools Used -

 Back-End - Python,Flask,MongoDB